Superior Hypogastric Plexus Block

 SHPB is generally safe.
 Some possible risks of the procedure are:

-• Temporary drop in blood pressure
+• Short-term (temporary) drop in blood pressure

 • Damage to nearby nerves